ealush/vest/README.md

 The idea behind Vest is that your validations can be described as a 'spec' or a contract that reflects your form or feature structure.
 Your validations run in production, and they are framework agnostic - meaning Vest works well with React, Angular, Vue, or even without a framework at all.

-Using Vest for form validation can reduce bloat, improve feature redability and maintainability.
+Using Vest for form validation can reduce bloat, improve feature readability and maintainability.

 **Basic Example**
 ![full](https://cdn.jsdelivr.net/gh/ealush/vest@assets/demos/full_3.gif 'full')